Fishing Locations and Access

 The Hurunui River

 The Hurunui has good fishing for salmon and brown trout.
-The salmon fishing is variable with excellent fishing some seasons but with only fair fishing in others.
+Salmon fishing is variable with excellent fishing in some seasons but with only fair fishing in others.
 The trout fishing is always good.

 The north side of the river mouth is the easiest to access.
 Take the first road to the right while heading north out of the small town of Domett on SH1 and follow the road signs to the mouth.

 A well-defined track at the road end leads down a steep hill to the north side of the mouth.
 To reach the riverbed by vehicle, turn right at the end of the road and drive through the camping area and out onto the river.
 Boats, which can be very useful for accessing the river mouth, can be launched here.

 The south side of the river mouth is accessed via the road to Nape Nape.
 Turn right (signposted) off SH1 a few kilometres north of Greta Valley.
 Follow this road for about fifteen minutes and then turn hard right onto the road leading down the Blythe River.